jleoirab/DocxBuilder/README.md

 Right now, there is no great way to make use of this application.
 (That's why it's a WIP).
 For now, you can import it to eclipse and run as a Java Application to see it do its work.

 ## Next Steps
-- Harness the powers of concurrency.
-See src/DocxBuilder.java for more details
+- [x] Harness the powers of concurrency.
-- Make the program executable on a terminal
+- [ ] Make the program executable on a terminal